 Couples may be able to head off many of the problems in a marriage that money can cause.

 Most women don’t shy away from the day-to-day financial decisions, but some may be leaving their future to chance.

-A company's profits can be reinvested or they can be paid out to the company’s shareholders as “dividends."
+A company's profits can be reinvested or paid out to the company’s shareholders as “dividends."

 There are some smart strategies that may help you pursue your investment objectives

 There are a number of ways to withdraw money from a qualified retirement plan.

 Using smart management to get more of what you want and free up assets to invest.

 Principles that can help create a portfolio designed to pursue investment goals.

 A number of questions and concerns need to be addressed to help you better prepare for retirement living.

 Learn more about taxes, tax-favored investing, and tax strategies.